The Best of Newcastle, County Down

 Newcastle, County Down

-Newcastle in County Down is a lovely small seaside town between Slieve Donard Mountains and the Irish sea.
-It is a great place to visit with amazing beaches, beautiful views, ice cream, amusements and more.
+Newcastle in County Down is a lovely small seaside town between the Slieve Donard Mountains and the Irish Sea.
+It is a great place to visit, with fantastic beaches, beautiful views, ice cream, amusements and more.
 Perfect for a family fun day out.

-No place is better on a sunny in Northern Ireland, you’ll find locals and tourist flocking to the area.
-The town has promoted itself as an ‘activity resort’ and has even benefited from a huge million pound development which has helped create an appeal for people to visit.
-It is also only a short 40-minute drive from the bigger city of Belfast.
+No place in Northern Ireland is better on a sunny day when locals and tourists flock there.
+The town has promoted itself as an ‘activity resort’ and has even benefited from a substantial million-pound development, which has helped create an appeal for people to visit.
+It is also only a 40-minute drive from the bigger city of Belfast.

 Things to do in Newcastle, County Down